 In December 2014, the balance of opinion flipped: For the first time, more Americans say protecting gun rights (52%) is more important than controlling gun ownership (46%).

-Social hostilities involving religion declined in 2013, while government restrictions remained level.
-But harassment of Jews reached a seven-year high.
+Social hostilities toward religion declined in 2013, while government restrictions on religious beliefs and practices remained level.
+Harassment of Jews, however, reached a seven-year high.